tkirkland/ScreenMon/README.md

 ## TODO

-Add ability via command switch to scan active display settings and store them in a config file to be used in the script to resolve hardcoded display names and resolutions.
+Add ability via command switch to scan active display settings and store them in a config file to be used in the script to resolve hardcoded display information that is currently passed to the 'xrandr' calls.

 ## HISTORY